 AJ PHOTO / HOP AMERICAIN / SCIENCE PHOTO LIBRARY AJ PHOTO / HOP AMERICAIN / SCIENCE PHOTO LIBRARY

 Coronary angioplasty.
 Surgical team performing a coronary angioplasty procedure on a 50-year-old man.
 This procedure opens blocked or narrowed coronary arteries, helping to prevent a heart attack.
-A catheter (narrow wire) has been inserted (centre left) into a groin artery.
-Use of an X-ray machine (upper left) and an injection of contrast medium, highlights the coronary arteries on X-ray screens (upper right).
-This aids the surgeon as he passes the catheter and a stent (an expandable tube) through the body's arteries into a narrowed coronary artery in the heart.
+Monitors (lower centre) are being using to check the patient's heartbeat and other vital signs.
+In the background, the surgeon and his assistant are carrying out the operation.
+A catheter (narrow wire) and stent (expandable tube) are inserted into the groin and passed through the body arteries into the heart.
 Inflation of the catheter's balloon tip expands the stent to widen and strengthen the artery.
+The X-ray screen (upper right) is guiding the operation.
 Photographed at the American Hospital of Paris, France.

 Model release available.
 Property release not required.